Innovate For BETTER Practices and Lead the Pack.

 Moving forward, I highly recommend that we let go of best practices, innovate for better practices, and lead the pack.

 Thank you for taking the time to read this.
-I took this post from out of my personal blog.
-A blog that I recently resurrected for the purpose of validating my own thoughts.
 You may not agree with the things I write about.
 That’s perfectly okay.